citecase/I/ilr.md

 Conservation of Paddy Land and Wetland Act, 2008 (Kerala Act 28 of 2008)—Jurisdiction of Local Level Monitoring Committee—Inclusion of land in Data Bank—Land classified as ‘Purayidam’ in the BTR cannot be included in the Data Bank, unless the classification is lawfully revisited or reviewed.

-Judge: Mr. Justice A. Muhamed Mustaque and Mr. Justice Harisankar V. Menon
+Judge: Mr. Justice A. Muhamed Mustaque and Mr. Justice Harisankar V. Menon  ILR Kerala

 Judgment Date: 04-12-2025